 It is also preferable when Authors give DOI number of each reference list, but it is optional for Authors.
-References list must be written consistently for the journal titles are written in long format (Kesmas: Public Health Journal).
+References list must be written consistently for the journal titles are written in long format (Kesmas: National Public Health Journal).

 Examples of references:

 Latif F, Maria IL, Syafar M. Drug side effects on adherence to antiretroviral treatment among people living with HIV/AIDS.
 Kesmas: National Public Health Journal.
 2014; 9 (2): 101-6.